mit-plv/fiat-crypto/README.md

     . utilities for inverting PHOAS exprs
     . default/dummy values of PHOAS exprs
     . default instantiation of generic PHOAS types
-    . gallina reification of ground terms
+    .
+Gallina reification of ground terms
     .
 Flat/indexed syntax trees, and conversions to and from PHOAS

     Defines the passes: